-Below are a list of questions and answers relating to the Full Year and Summer graduate fellowships.
+Below are a list of questions and answers relating to the KBS LTER Graduate Fellowships.

 If you have any further questions, please contact Dr. Neville Millar, KBS LTER Science Coordinator.

 The fellowships are competitive, but there is a good chance of success with a well-crafted proposal.
-In the last two years we have received five applications for the full year fellowship and sixteen applications for the summer fellowships.
+In the last two years we have received 26 applications and have made 14 awards.

 The fellowships are primarily for stipends.
 Remaining funds can be used to pay for tuition, health insurance, and research related expenses including sampling and analysis, and conference attendance.